Abdinasir03/Abdinasir03/README.md

 👋 Hi there!
 I'm a DevOps engineer & Embedded Systems/Software developer.

-I'm a highly motivated and collaborative individual eager to delve into the exciting realms of IoT embedded systems, embedded software, and robotics.
+I'm a highly motivated and collaborative individual eager to delve into the exciting realms of IoT embedded systems, embedded software, DevOps and robotics.
 My journey has equipped me with a diverse skill set in various programming languages and frameworks, allowing me to adapt to new challenges with ease.

 ### About Me